csebooks/artificial-intelligence/content.en/vi-communicating-perceiving-and-acting/_index.md

 The third stage handles **basic groups**, meaning noun groups and verb groups.
 The idea is to chunk these into units that will be managed by the later stages.
 We will see how to write a complex description of noun and verb phrases in Chapter 23, but here we have simple rules that only approximate the complexity of English, but have the advantage of being rep- resentable by finite state automata.
 The example sentence would emerge from this stage as the following sequence of tagged groups:

-1 NG: Bridgestone Sports Co.
-10 NG: a local concern 2 VG: said 11 CJ: and 3 NG: Friday 12 NG: a Japanese trading house 4 NG: it 13 VG: to produce 5 VG: had set up 14 NG: golf clubs 6 NG: a joint venture 15 VG: to be shipped 7 PR: in 16 PR: to 8 NG: Taiwan 17 NG: Japan 9 PR: with
+1. NG: Bridgestone Sports Co.
+2. VG: said
+3. NG: Friday
+4. NG: it
+5. VG: had set up
+6. NG: a joint venture
+7. PR: in
+8. NG: Taiwan
+9. PR: with
+10. NG: a local concern
+11. CJ: and
+12. NG: a Japanese trading house
+13. VG: to produce
+14. NG: golf clubs
+15. VG: to be shipped
+16. PR: to
+17. NG: Japan

 Here NG means noun group, VG is verb group, PR is preposition, and CJ is conjunction.

 The fourth stage combines the basic groups into **complex phrases**.
 Again, the aim is to have rules that are finite-state and thus can be processed quickly, and that result in unambiguous (or nearly unambiguous) output phrases.
 One type of combination rule deals with domain-specific events.
 For example, the rule